wmhilton-stoplight/platform-docs/2.-workspaces/workspace-settings.md

 ## Allow Join Requests

-Used to control join requests.
+Use to control join requests.
 Once disabled, new members must be invited to join your workspace.
 See [Invite Workspace Members](d.workspace-access.md#invite-members-to-your-workspace) for details.

+## Send Daily Digest to Guests

+Use to control whether users with the [**guest**](d.workspace-access.md) workspace role can disable daily digest emails in their [**Account Settings**](q-account-settings.md#notifications).
+Disable this option to prevent guests from receiving daily digest emails.

 ## Approved Domains